Chucky2401/dotfiles/README.md

 cd ~/dotfiles
 ```

-Then use GNU stow to create symlinks:
+Then use GNU Stow to create symlinks:

 ```bash
 stow -R .